Festivals in the World Yi Peng Lantern Festival, Thailand

 © VadimGuzhva / Adobe Stock

-While St. Patrick’s Day is celebrated in many other places, Northern Ireland takes the festivities to different levels.
+While Saint Patrick’s Day is celebrated in many other places, Ireland takes the festivities to different levels.
 The festival is celebrated annually on March 17th, the death date of Saint Patrick, the patron saint of Ireland.

 The celebrations include concerts, cultural events, and parades.
-If you want to indulge in the celebrated Irish heritage, a good place to do so would be Belfast or Dublin during St Patrick’s Day.
+Dublin is a great place to visit during St Patrick’s Day.
 While all Irish communities largely celebrate the day, bigger cities host more elaborate marching bands, colorful floats, and performances.

 Read also: Visa-Free Countries for Americans